Psoriatic arthritis: Diagnosis and treatment

 Devices to protect joints: Braces, splints, and supports can protect affected joints and prevent further damage.
 They offer support for painful areas and can stop painful movements.
 You should not buy one without first talking with your doctor.
 The device must fit you properly.
 It must support the area that needs support.
 Your doctor may recommend that a physical or occupational therapist fit you.

 Medicine: Medicine can reduce swelling and ease pain.
 A few medicines can prevent the arthritis from worsening.
-The medicines that are often part of a treatment plan for psoriatic arthritis are as follows:
+The medicines that are often part of a treatment plan for psoriatic arthritis follow.

 When psoriatic arthritis is mild, patients usually can reduce signs and symptoms with: